-The retail chain business has emerged into 11 states and 1 union territories.
+The retail chain business has emerged into 11 states and 1 union territory.
 D Mart has its presence in most of the important cities in India.

-This franchise based retail chain business is currently earned revenue from the operation of 24,675 Crores in FY2019-20.
+This franchise based retail chain business is currently earned revenue from the operation of Rs.
+24,339 Crores in FY20-21.

-Disclaimer: Fincare Wealth Creator doesn’t promote on purchase of any securities.
+Disclaimer: Fincareplan doesn’t promote on purchase of any securities.
 This is a knowledge-sharing article on D Mart and its performance.
 Equity is subject to market risk, one should study the relevant documents always before investing.

 · Avenue supermarket is been operated with a unique selling model.